-EWG is an environmental working group that has shared information on tips to buy safer products for your child.
-Everyday we buy products from shampoo to lotion, from baby oil to body wash.
+EWG is an environmental working group that shares information on tips to buy safer products for your child.
+Every day we buy products from shampoo to lotion, from baby oil to body wash.
 We apply cosmetics or personal care products every day to our skin, hair and nails.

 Many contain troubling ingredients, including ones linked to harm and many that have not been assessed for safety.
 Not everything that says natural is necessarily so.
-Below are 5 tips to learn how to choose safer products for your family and reduce harmful chemicals in your bodies.
+Below are some tips to learn how to choose safer products for your family and reduce harmful chemicals in your body.

 Tips to Buy Safer Products for your Child

 Know what you are buying

 Learn as much as you can about a product before you purchase it.
 Read labels and pay attention to ingredient names.
 As parents and caregivers, it is important to watch out for harmful ingredients in your Child’s products.

 Here are five worrisome ingredients in body care products.

 - PARABENS: These hormone-disrupting preservatives are in many types of products.
 Avoid products with propyl-, butyl-, iso-propyl, and iso-butyl parabens.

 - ISOTHIAZOLINONES: These preservatives can cause serious skin rashes and are banned in some countries, yet they are still in products.
 Even those products advertised as “hypoallergenic” might not be so safe.
 Look out for and avoid products with “methylisothiazolinone” or “methylisochlorothiazolinone” on the label.